LSchulz2022/nextstrain-narratives-demo/narratives/nextstrain-narratives-demo_SJCPHL-trees.md

 Built with nextstrain/ncov.
 Maintained by Chan Zuckerberg Initiative.
 Enabled by data from gisaid.

 Showing 33 of 275 genomes sampled between Sep 2022 and Oct 2022.

+All of these samples are San Joaquin County samples only.